 What does it mean to be found guilty without conviction?

-In the courts, following a finding that a person is guilty of a criminal A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)., lawyers often argue that their client should be spared a criminal record by ‘avoiding a conviction’.
-Lawyers A document that sets out what a person wants to happen to their money and other property after they die. submit that the An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. should not record a conviction as this may hamper their client’s job prospects.
-Magistrates and judges will sometimes A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. on these submissions as a measure of lenience to the A person who has committed a crime. if this is seen to be in the public interest.
+In the courts, following a finding that a person is guilty of a criminal offence, lawyers often argue that their client should be spared a criminal record by ‘avoiding a conviction’.
+Lawyers will submit that the court should not record a conviction as this may hamper their client’s job prospects.
+Magistrates and judges will sometimes act on these submissions as a measure of lenience to the offender if this is seen to be in the public interest.
 Victorian sentencing law requires the courts to take these issues into account.

 Victorian law permits courts to find a person guilty of an offence but not to record a conviction.
 This can be done when adjourning a case on condition of good behaviour or when giving a fine or community correction order.
 A conviction must be recorded when a more severe penalty is imposed, such as a sentence of imprisonment.